Return to Home Page Second Wisconsin

 At night we go into camp in Wilderness, reach camp on the 27th, after having marched over eighty miles to ascertain the purpose of the rebels gathered in the vicinity of Gordonsville.
 On the 29th our camp is moved to escape malaria that is prevalent along this river this season of the year.

-Aug.
-5th again off on another reconnaissance, this time to intercept the rebel’s connections on the Virginia Central railroad.
-Iron brigade in the advance Aug.
-6th at early hour, advance to Beaver Dam Station to Matt river, Stuart’s cavalry harassing our rear.
+the advance Aug.
+6th at early hour, advance to Beaver Dam Station to Matt river,

 Aug.
 10th.
 Break camp, send the sick toward Washington and march to Harnwood Church up to the Rappahannock, cross the river at Alles Ford and bivouac.
 Distance twenty miles.
 Aug.
-11th march at an early hour through Stevensburg, leaving Culpeper Court House to the right, pass on and join the main body of Gen. Pope’s army now massing at this point.
+11th march at an early hour through Stevensburg, leaving Culpeper Court House to the right, pass on and join the main body of Gen. Popes army now massing at this point.
 Distance twenty-five miles.
 On the 9th inst.
 Gen. Hanks had met and engaged the rebels at this place under Gen. Jackson, and when in force on Cedar Mountain immediately in front, but on the night of the 12th they had fallen back.